African art > Headdresses and hats, headdresses > Bamileke hat

 The sumptuous Bamileke headdresses in African art.

-These elephant dance, tso, was the occasion of the elephant dance, where members of the society Kuosi, Kwosi, wore these impressive headdresses.
-They were worn over a multi-coloured costume consisting of a large beaded mask with large circular ears, mbap mteng , a fabric cloth, ndop , adorned with monkey fur and a leopard belt.
-These dances took place during festive ceremonies and funerals.
-Hats were once made from parrot feathers, now wild guinea fowl, whose rarity came at a high cost.
-The feathers are attached to fabric-covered wooden strips, placed around a circular frame bounded by a basket of wicker fibers.
-A society originally composed of valiant warriors, the Kosi has evolved into an association of wealthy notables acting on the part of royalty in order to regulate the social order.
+It was on the occasion of the elephant dance, tso, that the members of the Kuosi society, Kwosi, wore these impressive headdresses.
+They were worn over a multicolored costume consisting of a large beaded mask with large circular ears, mbap mteng, cloth, ndop, adorned with monkey fur and a leopard sash.
+These dances were performed during festive ceremonies and funerals.
+Hats were once made with parrot feathers, today from wild guinea fowl, the rarity of which resulted in a high cost.
+The feathers are attached to wooden strips covered with fabric, placed around a circular frame consolidated by a basket of wicker fibres.
+A ...